reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 }
 ```

-In the `testAssertAllExecutable()` method, the `Assertions.assertAll()` method groups three assertions to be executed together.
-The first assertion checks if the sum of `num1` and `num2` equals `sum`.
-The second assertion verifies if the string `input` starts with the string `prefix`.
-The third assertion checks if `count` is less than 0, it asserts that creating a `ArrayList` with `count` will throw a `IllegalArgumentException`, otherwise it asserts that the string `arg` repeated `count` times equals `result`.
+In `testAssertAllExecutable()` method, `Assertions.assertAll()` groups 3 assertions.
+The first checks if sum of `num1` and `num2` equals `sum`.
+The second verifies if string input starts with `prefix`.
+Finally, the third checks if `count` is less than 0, asserts that creating `ArrayList` with count will throw `IllegalArgumentException`, otherwise asserts that string `arg` repeated count times equals result.

-The empty parentheses () indicate that this lambda expression does not take any parameters.
-Recall that a `Executable` has single `execute()` method, and it does not take any parameters and return nothing.
-It may throw an exception.
-This lambda expression succinctly encapsulates the assertion logic to be executed as part of a `Executable` interface implementation, making the code more readable and concise.

-This test method checks all three assertions for each set of input data provided by the `@CsvSource`, allowing for comprehensive validation of the conditions described.

 {{% info title="Lambda Expression Conversion Behind the Scenes" %}}